 AWS EKS Fargate in the Video Conversion Project

 One of our long term customers has raised a requirement for a simple, robust, scalable, and cost-effective video transcoding solution to complement their existing services.
-With the customer’s R&D team, we’ve designed and built a serverless video transcoding platform that utilizes Fargate for EKS, SNS, SQS, and Lambda to deliver this service to the end-users.
+With the customer’s R&D team, we’ve designed and built a serverless video transcoding platform that utilizes Fargate for EKS, SQS, and Lambda to deliver this service to the end-users.

 All phases of the project were delivered to the customer as IaC (Infrastructure as Code, Terraform) and Jenkins pipelines code.
 All infrastructure-related artifacts are managed in Git.